 - Found in the skin (keratinized) and mouth (non-keratinized)

 Stratified Cuboidal and Columnar Epithelium

 Epithelium serves as an important barrier, protecting internal organs from external threats, preserving adequate levels of fluid in the body, and controlling the permeability of substances across the epithelial barrier.
 Epithelial cells are avascular, and nutrients pass through the barrier through absorption or diffusion.
 They can replicate very quickly, and as cells die, they can slough off through a process called exfoliation.
 In the digestive tract, the epithelium releases digestive enzymes.
-In the respiratory tract, epithelial cells secrete mucous that trap microorganisms and debris.
+In the respiratory tract, epithelial cells secrete mucous that traps microorganisms and debris.
 Some epithelial cells have cilia, microscopic extensions of the apical membrane that help to trap particles and move the fluid.
 In the brain, the cilia help to circulate cerebrospinal fluid (CSF), and in the respiratory tract, the cilia help to trap pathogens in mucous.
-Epithelial tissues can also form exocrine glands which secrete fluids through ducts and endocrine glands that secrete hormones.
-Epithelial cells also form the outer layer of the skin protecting the body from friction and mechanical forces.
+Epithelial tissues can also form exocrine glands, which secrete fluids through ducts and endocrine glands that secrete hormones.
+Epithelial cells also form the outer layer of the skin, protecting the body from friction and mechanical forces.